 7.1.4 It is considered that this green wedge has been successful in complimenting the settlement boundary Policy BW4: Settlement boundary/locational constraints.
 However, it has not been used to implement the objectives of the policy, the primary purpose being to prevent coalescence.
-Other LDP policies used here include policies BW5: Natural environment and TB13: Exception sites for affordable housing.
-It is concluded that these policies, would have resulted in the same outcome without the Green wedges policy.
+Other LDP policies used here include policies BW5: Natural environment and TB13: Exception sites for affordable

-7.2 Abercanaid / Pentrebach / Troedyrhiw

-- 7.2.1 This green wedge (see Plan 4) was drawn to prevent coalescence, protect the landscape setting and maintain the distinctiveness and integrity of the settlements and communities of Abercanaid, Pentrebach and Troedyrhiw.
+- housing.
+It is concluded that these policies, would have resulted in the same outcome without the Green wedges policy. - 7.1.5 In terms of future development pressure, 2 candidate sites have been submitted in this area and are considered in turn below. - 7.1.6 Candidate site 13: Trago Mills (Site 1) lies to the south east of the Twyncarmel estate and to the west of the Trago Mills site.
+Whilst development of the site would encroach into the countryside at this location it would retain approximately 200 metres at its narrowest point to Heolgerrig to the south.
+Development of the site would also retain the undeveloped green corridor to the east that provides a buffer between the Trago Mills site and Heolgerrig.
+The candidate site has not been allocated in the replacement Deposit Plan however the site could represent the logical extension of existing residential development here.
+Even if the site were allocated, it is considered that the proposed settlement boundary policy would be sufficient to control inappropriate development proposals here. - 7.1.7 With regards to candidate site 102: Six Bells, Heolgerrig, this is now located within the revised settlement boundary in the replacement LDP.
+This has been amended to take account of built development on the edge of the settlement that forms a logical and defensible boundary for this part of Heolgerrig.
+Again this amendment retains a sufficient undeveloped green corridor with the Trago Mills site and the remaining areas of Heolgerrig to the east. - 7.2 Abercanaid / Pentrebach / Troedyrhiw - 7.2.1 This green wedge (see Plan 4) was drawn to prevent coalescence, protect the landscape setting and maintain the distinctiveness and integrity of the settlements and communities of Abercanaid, Pentrebach and Troedyrhiw.
 Abercanaid and Pentrebach are located in the Primary Growth Area and Troedyrhiw in Other Growth Areas of the development strategy.
 At the time of adoption they were experiencing development pressure, in particular, for housing. - 7.2.2 The main characteristics of Abercanaid stem from its origins being initially developed during the 1830's and 40's following the sinking of the Graig and Gethin pits, and the associated upsurge in production at the Plymouth iron works.
 Similarly, Pentrebach is strongly associated with the Plymouth, Pentrebach and Duffryn Ironworks and surrounding Plymouth Company pits (Graig and Duffryn).
 Both settlements fall within the Merthyr Tydfil Landscape of Outstanding Historic Interest.
 Troedyrhiw is an example of a later industrial settlement associated with coal extraction and transportation.
 It was further anticipated that the designation would open up opportunities for outdoor recreation; and help to protect biodiversity interests including Afon Taf SINC and historic interests such as the Gethin Tramway Bridge.